Call for your free strategy session – (713) 970-1300

 Your coworker is confusing a rule dealing with income and gift tax rules with Medicaid rules – a common and financially dangerous mistake.

-When an application is filed, you’re required to list all gifts and property transfers made in the five years preceding the application.
-The gifts are then added together to determine how long the penalty will last.
-In Texas, for approximately each $4000 gifted, Medicaid delays eligibility for a month.
-A gift of $100,000 could delay benefits for over two years.
+When an application is filed, you must list all gifts and property transfers made in the five years preceding the application.
+The gifts are then added to determine how long the penalty will last.
+In Texas, for approximately each $7500 gifted, Medicaid delays eligibility for a month.
+A gift of $100,000 could delay benefits for 13 months.
 When gifts like these are made with the belief that the money is protected, the recipients spend rather than save it.
 If Medicaid imposes a penalty, where will the money come from to pay for your mom’s care during that time?
-The end result can be a terrible hardship on the entire family.
+The result can be a terrible hardship on the entire family.

-Used properly, giving away assets can be an effective Medicaid asset protection strategy.
+Giving away assets can be an effective Medicaid asset protection strategy used properly.
 Even if you’ve already made such gifts, an Elder Law attorney experienced in Medicaid estate protection planning can guide you on the right steps to take now that protect assets and increase your chances of qualifying for Medicaid assistance.

 Related Posts